Gallery of Silver Sages

 Here’s what I’ve figured out: since gaining the power to control the color of my hair as a teen, my hair color has been, and always will be, my prerogative.
 It isn’t a symbol or sign of anything, it’s just the color of my hair – and I think that my natural color suits me just fine!

-Beth is a Chicago public-interest attorney and single mother of two – one in and one out of the nest!
+I am a Chicago public-interest attorney and single mother of two – one in college and one married with children.

 Born 1950